Bryan-Essi/Inventory_Management_of_Products/README.md

 -Open a web browser
 -Go to: http://localhost:8082/swagger-ui/index.html
--You should see the interactive API documentation 5-Testing an endpoint (PUT example): a.
-In Swagger UI :
+-You should see the interactive API documentation 5-Testing an endpoint (PUT example):
+🔧 Via Swagger UI:

--Find the section corresponding to your controller -Click on "PUT" to expand the section
+-Find your controller section
+-Expand the "PUT" operation
--Click on "Try it out"
+-Click "Try it out"

+Modify the request body:
 -In the body of the request:
      Replace the example content with your data
      Delete the id (generated automatically)